Nishant9508/awspipeline/README.md

 It's purpose is to build, stage and deploy the changes in the server whenever they are pushed into Github repository.

 **How it works?**
-- Developer commits his code in his local git reposiory and pushes it into central repository which triggers the Jenkins.
+- Developer commits his code in his local git repository and pushes it into central repository which triggers the Jenkins.
 - Jenkins runs the first build "git-job" which copies the repository items to the staging instance and uses docker to build the image out of dockerfile which was already pushed into the central repository.
 - Jenkins runs the second build "build website" which executes the commands which have already been specified.
 The commands create a custom image from Dockerfile using Docker and then host the website on the apache server.
 - After the site has been checked , Jenkins runs third build which is "pushprod" , which copies all the repository items from central repository to the workspace on Production instance and then hosts the website on its Ip address using apache server build using Dockerfile.